 The Meissner Nordic Community Ski Trails are located entirely within the Deschutes National Forest and operate under a Grooming Agreement issued by the United States Forest Service (USFS).
-Partnering together for over 20 years, Meissner Nordic Ski Club and the USFS provide winter recreation December 1st through March 31st to cross-country skiers and snowshoers.
+Partnering together for over 25 years, Meissner Nordic Ski Club and the USFS provide winter recreation December 1st through March 31st to cross-country skiers and snowshoers.
 The groomed ski trails and snowshoe trails start at Virginia Meissner Sno-Park, located west of Bend on Cascade Lakes Highway near mile marker 14.
 The high point in the trail system is at 5,860 feet and the low point is at 5,020 feet.
 Meissner Nordic’s stewardship of the winter trails is “XC Skiing for the Community, by the Community.”.

 Non-Profit Status And Bylaws